telerik/kendo-ui-core/docs/controls/data-management/treelist/overview.md

     </script>
 ```

-The example below demonstrates how to subscribe to a TreeList event by using the `bind` method.
+The following example demonstrates how to subscribe to a TreeList event by using the `bind` method.

 ###### Example